jyyulab/NetBID/docs/docs/network_construction/network_construction.md

 project_name <- sprintf('project_%s',current_date) ## project name for the project
 ```

-Once decided the project_main_dir and project_name, user could run `NetBID.network.dir.create()` to generate the sub-directories for the working directory, including QC/ to save QC related files, DATA/ to save RData and SJAR/ to save data for running [SJARACNe](https://github.com/jyyulab/SJARACNe).
+Once decided the `project_main_dir` and `project_name`, user could run `NetBID.network.dir.create()` to generate the sub-directories for the working directory, including QC/ to save QC related files, DATA/ to save RData and SJAR/ to save data for running [SJARACNe](https://github.com/jyyulab/SJARACNe).
 Besides, a global list variable `network.par` will be returned by the function.
 Attention, if the current environment already has this variable, the function will do nothing, report a warning message and return the original `network.par`.

 ```R